Indian Railway Traffic Service: Vinay Mittal

-A 1975 Batch Indian Railway Traffic Service (IRTS) officer, Shri Vinay Mittal, was the chairman, Railway Board (CRB) and ex officio principal secretary to the Government of India till 30 June 2013.
-During his long career spanning 38 years, Shri Mittal held various key positions in the Indian Railways.
+A 1975 batch Indian Railway Traffic Service (IRTS) officer, Vinay Mittal was the chairman, Railway Board (CRB) and ex officio principal secretary to the Government of India till 30 June 2013.
+During his long career spanning 38 years, Mittal held various key positions in the Indian Railways.

-As chairman, Railway Board, Shri Mittal also held the position of ex officio chairman of the Dedicated Freight Corridor Corporation of India Ltd (DFCCIL), which has been set up for constructing the two iconic high technology freight corridors of over 3000 km on the Eastern and Western flanks of the country being attempted on a scale of this magnitude for the first time in India.
+As chairman, Railway Board, Mittal also held the position of ex officio chairman of the Dedicated Freight Corridor Corporation of India Ltd (DFCCIL), which has been set up for constructing the two iconic high technology freight corridors of over 3000 km on the Eastern and Western flanks of the country being attempted on a scale of this magnitude for the first time in India.